QBiz Leads AI

 Is AI search visibility the same as SEO?

 No, though they overlap and good SEO helps.
-Traditional SEO is about ranking your own pages in a list of links, mostly on Google.
+Conventional SEO is the game of getting your own pages to rank in a list of links, chiefly on Google.
 AI search visibility is about being named or cited inside an AI answer, which draws on your reviews, your NHS and directory listings and your consistent facts as much as on your website, and which often reads Microsoft's Bing index rather than Google's.
 A first-place Google ranking does not guarantee an AI mention, so the two are now best treated as related but separate jobs.

 Do good Google reviews make me visible in ChatGPT?